In search of the perfect amplifier

 As reference DACs, I use both the Bricasti M1 and Aqua Formula xHD.
 Both are great DACs, but very different.
 The Bricasti is a smooth operator with a warm and relaxed sound while the Aqua is a DAC as pure and neutral as they come.
 In the context of this review both DACs work splendidly but depending on taste, one or the other may be preferred.
 Since the Wilsons are slightly rough and a little forward in the upper midrange, some music can sound more soothing via the Bricasti and some less well-recorded music can have a higher boogie-factor through this DAC, even if it does not offer the same level of transparency as the Aqua.
 Nevertheless, I tend to prefer the latter because it is simply more accurate and better lets me hear what is really going on.

-Above: JW and JC discussing the merits of Belgian beers.
+Above: audio buddies JW and JC discussing the merits of amps in relation to Belgian beers.

 Vivid Giya G3 s2